arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 fw_setenv overlays ov_som_lbee5kl1dx ov_som_x8h7 ov_carrier_rasptenta_base ov_carrier_rasptenta_ov5647_camera_mipi
 ```

-The U-Boot environment variables are modified with above commands and `fw_setenv` sets the changes which are already persistent.
-Following command sequences are used on U-boot shell.
+The U-Boot environment variables are modified with the above commands and `fw_setenv` sets the changes which are already persistent.
+The following command sequences can be used on the U-boot shell.

 ```
 setenv carrier_custom 1